PICdew/dspic33f_synth/README.md

 The instrument maintains a "program" that includes a pointer to the wavetable, and ADSR parameters for keying events.

-When midi events are received (or synthesized by pressing the instrument's "key"), a voice
+When midi events are received (or synthesized by pressing the instrument's "key"), the "next" voice is updated with the parameters of that "patch" and the voice plays out until the ADSR loop takes the envelope back down to zero.